Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

-It is then easy to check that $P_G^1$ is a bounded projection preserving complete positivity onto the space $\mathfrak{M}^{1,\cb}(G)$ and its norm is equal to the one of $P_G^\infty$.
-It is important to note that there is no evidence that $P_G^\infty$ and $P_G^1$ are compatible in the sense of interpolation.} bounded projection at the level $p=1$.
-This compatibility property is crucial in Section \ref{subsec-application-decomposable-norm-Fourier} in order to describe the decomposable norm of Fourier multipliers on noncommutative $\L^p$-spaces associated with group von Neumann algebras.
+It is then easy to check that $P_G^1$ is a bounded projection preserving complete positivity onto the subspace $\mathfrak{M}^{1,\cb}(G)$ and its norm is equal to the one of $P_G^\infty$.
+It is important to note that there is no evidence that the maps $P_G^\infty$ and $P_G^1$ are compatible in the sense of interpolation.
+Consequently, the properties $(\kappa_\infty)$ and $(\kappa)$ seem to be different.} bounded projection at the level $p=1$.
+The compatibility is taken in the sense of interpolation theory described in the books \cite{BeL76} and \cite{Tri95}.
+This compatibility property is crucial in a companion paper in order to describe the decomposable norm of Fourier multipliers acting on noncommutative $\L^p$-spaces with the interpolation formula \eqref{Regular-as-interpolation-space} and a classical argument.